PyMoDAQ/PyMoDAQ/docs/src/glossary.rst

   Preset
     XML file containing the number and type of control modules to be used for a given experiment.
-You can create, modify and load a preset from the Dashboard
+You can create, modify and load a preset from the :term:`Dashboard` menu bar.

   Signal
     Signal and Navigation is a term taken from the hyperspy package vocabulary.
 It is useful when dealing with